crystal-lang/rfcs/text/0017-improved-annotations.md

 Types that have `@[Annotation]` applied to them do not have any of their runtime behavior altered.
 As such, it's still possible to manually instantiate them as you would a normal class/struct.
-There is a new `#new_instance` annotation macro method that generates an instantiation of the class-based annotation at runtime, passing the named and positional arguments within the annotation to the type's `.new` constructor.
+There is a new `#new_instance` annotation macro method that generates an instantiation of the class-based annotation at runtime, passing the named and positional arguments within the annotation to the type's runtime `.new` constructor.

 ```crystal
 {% for ann in @type.instance_vars.first.annotations(Constraint, is_a: true) %}